Marlon Brando: Personal life

 Brando was smitten with the Mexican actress Katy Jurado after seeing her in High Noon.
 They met when Brando was filming Viva Zapata! in Mexico.
 Brando told Joseph L. Mankiewicz that he was attracted to "her enigmatic eyes, black as hell, pointing at you like fiery arrows".
 Their first date became the beginning of an extended affair that lasted many years and peaked at the time they worked together on One-Eyed Jacks (1961), a film directed by Brando.

 Brando met actress Rita Moreno in 1954, and they began a love affair.
 Moreno later revealed in her memoir that when she became pregnant by Brando, he arranged for an abortion.
-After the abortion was botched, and Brando fell in love with Tarita Teriipaia, Moreno attempted suicide by overdosing on Brando's sleeping pills.
+After the abortion was botched, and Brando fell in love with French actress Tarita Teriipaia, Moreno attempted suicide by overdosing on Brando's sleeping pills.
 Years after they broke up, Moreno played his love interest in the film The Night of the Following Day.
 After their relationship, she accused Brando of significant emotional abuse and of throwing chairs in a fit of jealous rage after she revealed she had dated Elvis Presley in the past.

 Brando was briefly engaged to the 19-year-old French actress Josanne Mariani, whom he met in 1954.
 They broke their engagement when Brando discovered that his other girlfriend, Anna Kashfi, was pregnant, and went on to marry Kashfi instead in 1957.
 Brando and Kashfi had a son, Christian Brando, on May 11, 1958; they divorced in 1959.